Danny Quinn

 Danny Quinn (born Daniele Anthony Quinn; 16 April 1964) is an Italian-born American actor.

 Early life and career

-He is the son of Anthony Quinn.
+He is the son of Mexican actor Anthony Quinn.
 Since 1986, he has appeared in more than twenty films, including his role as Carlos in the cult film Band of the Hand.

 Personal life

 From 1991 to 1993, Quinn was married to the actress Lauren Holly.

 On 21 October 2016, he married in Verona, Italy, Nancy Maamary, who is Lebanese, and they have a daughter, Luna Quinn, born on 14 March 2018.

-Danny Quinn's most famous movies are Mary Magdalene, Judas and Thomas, all from 2001.
+Danny Quinn's most famous movies are Mary Magdalene from 2000 and Judas and Thomas from 2001.
 In all of the three movies he plays Jesus of Nazareth.

 He received the America Award of the Italy-USA Foundation in 2019.